ISISComputingGroup/ibex_developers_manual/Jenkins/Adding-a-new-Windows-machine-to-Jenkins.md

 Edit `jenkins-agent.xml` and change COMPUTER and SECRET to those from above, add `-workDir` argument of `c:\jenkins` COMPUTER should be capitalised in same way as written on jenkins

-Open an admin window and run `jenkins-agent.exe install` and then `servies.msc`
+Open an admin cmd window and run `jenkins-agent.exe install` and then `servies.msc`

 Find the jenkins service in the service manager window and change it to run as `isis\ibexbuilder` rather than local service account, you'll need to enter isisbuilder password.